TechTonic001/TEAM-CODE-HEALTH/src/docs/landing-page-instructions.md

-# Landing Page — Maternal Health Companion Platform
+# Landing Page —Mama Care
 This document explains how to create the initial landing page for the Maternal Health Companion Platform Next.js app.
 It assumes the project uses the `app/` router (Next.js 13+) and that you have an existing `src/app/layout.js` and `src/app/globals.css`.

 ## Goals